shanekhw/shanekhw.github.io/projects.md

 ### Optimized Wing Planform

 ![Maple seed and SAWs](https://www.dropbox.com/s/lzkwshrs600lvqu/Cover.jpg?raw=1) The size and shape of the wing affects how fast the platform rotates, how fast it drops, its pose and coning angle.
+Therefore, the wing planform of SAW is carefully chosen in order to achieve the slowest drop speed, a decent rotation speed

 ### Collaborative Units and Mid-Air Separation